ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/shotgun-shooting/workbook/index.md

 {{#wb-req item="2n" requirement="Shooting score required—Hit at least five out of 15 targets in each of two 15-target groups.
 The two groups need not be shot in consecutive order.
 A minimum of 30 shots must be fired."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+Shooting skill rules:

+* Targets may be thrown by a hand trap, manual mechanical, or on any trap or skeet field.
+Note: If using a hand trap or manual mechanical trap, the trap operator should be at least five feet to the right and three feet to the rear of the shooter.
+If throwing left-handed with a hand trap this should be reversed.

+* All targets should be thrown at a reasonable speed and in the same direction.

+* Targets should be generally thrown so as to climb in the air after leaving the trap.

+* Scores may be fired at any time, either in formal competition or in practice.

+* Any gauge shotgun not exceeding 10 gauge may be used.

+* Standard clay targets customarily used for trap and skeet are to be used.

+* On a standard trap field, the shooter should be positioned 8 yards behind the trap house.
+The trap should be set to throw only straightaway targets.

+* On a skeet field, use station 7 low house.